FZJ-INM1-BDA/cl-3d/README.rst

 Training
 --------

-For local debugging start the script as
+For local debugging (not on a compute node) start the script as

 .. code-block:: bash